 - a.
 The Agency charges a portion of direct and indirect costs of administrative overhead to revenues collected from water rates.
-The Study recommends a 5% allocation of the total salary and benefit budget to the water rate, which will result in an approximately 3.50 per acre-foot water rate charge based on water sales of 6,479 acre-feet in the base year (or 5% x 455,383 = 22,769 or approximately 3.50 per acre-foot based on water sales of 6,479 acre-feet in the base of 6,479 acre - i.
-It is reasonable to conclude that the General Manager, Finance Manager and Administrative Assistant spend approximately 4 hours per week each related to planning, delivering and billing for imported water related services.
+The Study recommends a 5% allocation of the total salary and benefit budget to the water rate, which will result in an approximately \$3.50 per acre-foot water rate charge based on water sales of 6,479 acre-feet in the base year (or 5% x \$455,383 = \$22,769 or approximately \$3.50 per acre-foot based on water sales of 6,479 acre-feet in the base year).
+The Board adopts the recommendation and finds that it is supported by substantial evidence for the following reasons: - i.
+It is reasonable to conclude that the General Manager, Finance Manager and Administrative Assistant spend approximately 4 hours per week each

-- ii.
+- related to planning, delivering and billing for imported water related services. - ii.
 This amounts to approximately 10% of the SGPWA salary and benefit budget on an annual basis. - iii.
 Since the total percentage can fluctuate in the future due to many operational variables, it is conservative to assume a 5% allocation to insure that the proposed rate does not cover administrative costs other than those related to water delivery services. - b.
 The Study further recommends that as with annual escalations for Operational Expenses discussed above, Administrative Overhead is labor intensive and the same 3.9% escalation rate should, therefore, be used.
 The Board adopts this recommendation and finds that it is supported by substantial evidence.